suneric/scene_scanning/ss_gazebo/README.md

-# scene_scanning
-3D reconstruction of large scene using robot and rgb-d camera
+## Scene Scanning and Reconstruction using Quad-rotor and RGB-D camera

 ## Dependencies
 - [hector_quadrotor](http://wiki.ros.org/hector_quadrotor) and its depend packages